trigri1/DeviceFileReader/README.md

 # DeviceFileReader
-This app reads all the files from the device and displays it as list.
-This app gives user the oppertunity to sort list alphabetically, chronologically, and by extesion.
-There is also a detail screen that shows selected file's info.
+This app reads all the files from the device and displays it as a list.
+This app gives users the opportunity to sort files list alphabetically, chronologically, and by extension.
+There is also a detailed screen that shows the selected file's info.

 # Project Structure

-Project uses MVVM approach.
+The project uses the MVVM approach.
 Dagger2 is used for dependency injection.
 RxJava is also used.

 # Requirements
 - Android SDK 21 or above